 - Meanwhile, in a large bowl, combine rolled oats, quick oats, pumpkin spice, cinnamon, almonds, pumpkin seeds, and coconut.

 - Spread mixture on prepared baking sheet until almost flat, leaving clumps sporadically.
+Bake the granola for about 40 minutes, gently flipping the granola at 20 minutes.
+(Flipping will help you maintain clusters while evenly baking.)

-Bake granola for a total of about 40 minutes, gently flipping the granola at 20 minutes.
-(Flipping will help you maintain clusters while evenly baking.) - Remove granola from oven and allow to cool completely, but do not stir again until cool.
+- Remove granola from the oven and allow to cool completely, but do not stir again until cool.
 While the granola cools, the air will help set the crunchy texture and avoiding stirring will keep the chunks.

 - Once fully cooled, store in airtight container.
-Granola should keep well about 3 weeks.

 Nutrition